AdamRobinsonSE/accelerated-results-cookbook/README.md

 What is coming? - This is a long and ever growing list.
 Below isn't everything as I am always thinking of ideas for improvement, but as of now I am comfortable releasing this.
 If nothing else, it serves as functional cookbook for an individual.

 1. Add ability to add multiple grocery items at once
-2. Add ability to edit grocery list instead of just delete
+2. Add ability to edit grocery list instead of just update/delete
-3. Add a boolean value to the groceries modal that will flip items from complete or not to eliminate some client side JS code.
 4. Add ability to delete favorites
 4. Fix some responsive queries on the edit modal.
 5. Add calories per serving and a way to track your calories